-Finding its way to southern England after the last ice age, Fagus sylvatica or the European Beech, is deservedly considered a classic plant for hedging and is popular throughout the country.
+Finding its way to southern England after the last ice age, Fagus sylvatica or the European Beech, is deservedly considered a classic plant for hedging and is popular throughout the country which is why they grow so well in most conditions and soil types that we have.
 Easy to maintain, long-lasting and happy in any well-drained soil (including chalk) and most locations, its fame really rests on its foliage.
 Every spring it throws out new green foliage which turns to a coppery brown in autumn but, crucially, stays on the plant until next year’s leaves start to appear (a process called marcescence).
 A beech hedge therefore offers attractive, year-round screening and, for a while, stunning dual-coloured foliage.

 To produce a dense hedge as quickly as possible, plant beech in a double row using container grown plants as is slow to establish.